 The afternoon sun really turned that place into a wonder.
 The glacier lagoon was formed only 60 years ago and it is truly beautiful, the floating small icebergs come in many colors and if you are lucky you will see seals swimming and hunting for food!

 There are two types of boat trips you can take (with the big amphibious vehicle or with a speedboat).
-I suggest you take one of them, the glacial lagoon is really a unique experience worth paying for!
+I suggest you take one of them as the glacial lagoon is really a unique experience worth paying for!

 You can also do the glacier hike and the Jokulsarlon trips together in one by ordering this tour (it is more expensive, but totally worth the money!).

-- If you are having only a 4 day road trip in Iceland, then it’s time to head back to Reykjavik.
+- If you are only doing a 4 day road trip in Iceland, then it’s time to head back to Reykjavik.

 You have seen so many things in just 4 days.
 Iceland is full of surprises and I hope you will come back to see the rest!

-And now, it’s a 4 hour an 30 minute drive back to Reykjavik so, if you are late, you might consider taking the accommodation somewhere around the return route!
+And now, it’s a 4 hour and 30 minutes drive back to Reykjavik so, if you are late, you might consider booking accommodations somewhere around the return route!

-- If you are continuing with the 14 day route, read on I have a Part 2, that is just the beginning! 🙂
+- If you are continuing with the 14-day route, read on Part 2, that is just the beginning! 🙂

 Fuel up as there are also not many gas stations on the way!

-OK, I have showed you some of the best things to do in Iceland.
-But our road trip through Iceland continues, let me take you to some breathtaking part of this one-of-a-kind country!
+OK, I have shown you some of the best things to do in Iceland.
+But our road trip through Iceland continues so let me take you to some breathtaking part of this one-of-a-kind country!